Wolf

 The directive was approved by the government on July 11, 2023.

 In principle, the implementation of herd protection measures is the responsibility of each livestock owner.
 Sheep and goats are particularly at risk from attacks by wolves; more than 90% of all wolf attacks affect these two animal species.
-The most important and most common herd protection measure is an electrified fence with a minimum height of 90-110 cm (especially on slopes, the fence should be higher on the mountain side) and a minimum voltage of 3,000 volts.
+The most important and most common herd protection measure is an electrified fence with a minimum height of 90 cm (as a basic safety measure, fences with a height of at least 105 cm are recommended, especially on slopes) and a minimum voltage of 3,000 volts.
 The lowest wire should be no more than 15 cm from the ground and should not touch the ground or grass (mow out or cut free the vegetation).
-Depending on the situation, willow netting or at least four stranded wires are used.
+Depending on the situation, willow nets or at least four stranded wires are used.

 The following subsidies are available to support herd protection measures for small livestock:

-• CHF 1 per linear meter of pasture netting (blue and white, minimum height 1 m), up to a maximum of 50% of the total costs;
+- CHF 2.- per linear meter of pasture netting (blue and white, minimum height 105 cm);

 - Electrified fences are also considered reasonable for New World camelids (llamas and alpacas), free-range pigs and deer in enclosures.

-- For animals of the cattle and horse species, monitoring the mother animal with her young during the birth process, keeping them together on supervised pastures during the first two weeks of life and the immediate removal of afterbirths or dead young animals are considered reasonable.
+- In the case of cattle and horses, it is considered reasonable to monitor the mother animal and her young during the birth process, to keep them together on supervised pastures for the first two weeks of their lives and to remove afterbirths or dead young animals immediately.

-- In principle, all farm animals that are kept in stables or on paved exercise areas on the premises of the operating site are considered protected.
+- In principle, all farm animals that are kept in stables or on paved outdoor areas on the premises of the farm are considered to be protected.

 As part of the project "Fence effectiveness for protection against wolves", a study was carried out with enclosure wolves.
 The results of the project were realized in the film "Wolf protection fence for small livestock".